 Net proceeds from University consultancies after all direct and overhead costs have been paid will be distributed as follows, unless prior arrangements have been made with the Chief Operating Officer:

-- Staff member/School/Faculty/Cost Centre (at the discretion of the Executive Dean/Cost Centre Manager) – 70 per cent
+- Staff member/School/Cost Centre (at the discretion of the Head of School or Cost Centre Manager) – 70 per cent

 - Central University Fund (managed by the Chief Financial Officer) – 30 per cent.

-With the approval of the Executive Dean/Cost Centre Manager, staff may elect to receive the proceeds from University consultancy work by direct payment through the University’s payroll and therefore form part of their taxable income, or contribute the proceeds to a University restricted account for use in ways that benefit both the University and individual staff, for example, through defraying the costs of conference participation, travel and the purchase of work-related equipment.
+With the approval of the Head of School or Cost Centre Manager, staff may elect to receive the proceeds from University consultancy work by direct payment through the University’s payroll and therefore form part of their taxable income, or contribute the proceeds to a University restricted account for use in ways that benefit both the University and individual staff, for example, through defraying the costs of conference participation, travel and the purchase of work-related equipment.

 3.1 Financial Services liaises between the lead consultant and the funding body to reach agreement on the final form of the contract to be signed by the University and the funding body.